pesde-pkg/setup-pesde/README.md

     # undefined, defaults to either `$PESDE_HOME` or `~/.pesde`, where the tilde corresponds
     # to the home directory.
     home: "~/.pesde"

+    # The base directory containing the pesde project.
+This is utilized to figure out the
+    # the directories to cache.
+Defaults to the path of the checked out source code.
+    cwd: ${{ github.workspace }}
 ```

 ## Caching